marklchaves/link-helper-divi/README.md

-# link-helper-divi
+# Link Helper Plugin for Divi

-Insert missing title attributes for image links to help Google Analytics tracking.
+This is a WordPress plugin that will insert missing title attributes for image links to help Google Analytics tracking.